 The work details the diesel purchases including Baldwin switchers and second-hand Sharks, new GP38's and hand-me-down GP7's, and the experimental Super-7's, as well as run-through power from parents and partners (B&O, Chessie, Penn Central, Conrail, C&NW, Detroit Edison, and others.)

-Morning Sun Books, hardcover with jacket, 128 pages, standard portrait book 8 x 10 in., all-Color photographs, map, locomotive roster.
+Hardcover with jacket, 128 pages, standard portrait size, Color photographs, map, locomotive roster.